chuongtang/VirtualTravelling/README.md

 # World Travelling 🛩️ ⛵

-Before Covid-19, we were the ones who loved packing light, jumping on a plane.
-Or out of one.
-Landing in a new city.
-Choosing the dish on the menu we’re least familiar with.
-Delighting in a deep conversation with a stranger at a bar we’ve never been to before.
-So what’s options do we have when the world’s in lockdown?

-But then I realized, you can just as easily travel through conversation with someone who lives in another part of the world.
-You can travel through their stories, their experiences, their joy, their memories.
+A little imagination during covid!
+What if we can travel to places see different scenes...in the digital world.

-This site was created when I was working on **Project 1** of my **Cohort 6**.
-Imagines and memories can be shared to others who travel..virtually via my little code work.
+This site was created when I was working on Project 1 of my cohort.
+Imagines and memories can be shared to others who travel..virtually through my little coding work.

 ## Project Detail: